 As humans, we have caused massive changes to the environment through greenhouse gasses.
 Even if we stop now, it will take decades for the planet to heal itself.
 Is there anything we can do or is it too late already?

 Before you can understand what to do, acknowledge what you are doing and how that’s accelerating the damage caused to the planet.
+The best way to celebrate any Earth Day is to understand how we can adopt sustainable practices in order to help the planet heal.

 Sustainable fashion can cost more than fast fashion, so it is not feasible for many people with a less disposable income.
 According to earth.org, fast fashion brands are not only the second-largest consumer of water but also one of the biggest contributors to global carbon emissions.